 Recent research shows that low-dose atropine eye drops can effectively slow down myopia progression in children.
 When 0.01% atropine eye drops are applied at bedtime over an extended period of time, myopia progression can be mitigated.

 Because atropine does not correct vision, optometrists often prescribe the drops in combination with eyeglasses, and it’s frequently used to complement other methods of myopia management.

 Multifocal contact lenses correct higher levels of myopia and are known to be very comfortable.
 They provide clear central and peripheral vision, and many people don’t even feel that they are wearing them.

 Multifocal contact lenses focus light correctly across all areas onto your retina, improving peripheral vision.
 The center of the contact lens enables the wearer to focus on distant objects that appear blurry to a nearsighted person, while the outer zone enables near objects to be seen more clearly.

 If your child has myopia, it is recommended that they undergo myopia management in some form or another.
 The suitability of orthokeratology or multifocal lenses depends largely on the age of the child and his/her maturity level and lifestyle.
 In general, children can wear contact lenses from the age of 8.

 One factor to consider is the level of nearsightedness.
 If the refraction level is too high, corneal reshaping may not be as effective.
-Consult with Melania Napolitano, O.D. at 20/20 Eye Care to determine whether your child’s prescription can be managed with ortho-k.
+Consult with Dr. Melania and Dr. Maria at 20/20 Eye Care to determine whether your child’s prescription can be managed with ortho-k.